Idris of Libya: King of Libya: 1951–1969

 During the 1950s, a number of foreign companies began prospecting for oil in Libya, with the country's government passing the Minerals Law of 1953 and then the Petroleum Law of 1955 to regulate this process.
-In 1959 oil was discovered in Libya.
+In 1959, much larger oil reserves were discovered in Libya, which helped Idris transform the nation into one of the richest in the world.
 The 1955 law created conditions that enabled small oil companies to drill alongside larger corporations; each concession had a low entry fee, with rents only increasing significantly after the eighth year of drilling.
 This created a competitive atmosphere that prevented any one company from becoming crucial to the country's oil operation, although it had the downside of incentivising companies to produce as much oil as possible in as quick a period as possible.
 Libya's oil fields fuelled rapidly growing demand in Europe, and by 1967 it was supplying a third of the oil entering the West European market.
 Within a few years, Libya had grown to become the world's fourth largest oil producer.
-Oil production provided a huge boost to the Libyan economy; whereas the per capita annual income in 1951 had been $25–35, by 1969 it was $2000.
+Oil production provided a huge boost to the Libyan economy; whereas the per capita annual income in 1951 had been $25–35, by 1969 it was $2,000.
 By 1961, the oil industry was exerting the greater influence over Libyan politics than any other issue.
 In 1962, Libya joined the Organization of the Petroleum Exporting Countries (OPEC).
-In ensuing years the Libyan state furthered its control over the industry, establishing a Ministry of Petroleum Affairs in 1963 and then the Libyan National Oil Company.
-In 1968 they established the Libyan Petroleum Company (LIPETCO) and announced that any further concession agreements would have to be joint ventures with LIPETCO.
+In ensuing years, the Libyan state furthered its control over the industry, establishing a Ministry of Petroleum Affairs in 1963 and then the Libyan National Oil Company.
+In 1968, they established the Libyan Petroleum Company (LIPETCO) and announced that any further concession agreements would have to be joint ventures with LIPETCO.

 Libya experienced rampant corruption and favouritism.
-A number of high-profile corruption scandals impacted on the highest levels of Idris' government.
-In June 1960 Idris issued a public letter in which he condemned this corruption, claiming that bribery and nepotism "will destroy the very existence of the state and its good reputation both at home and abroad".
+A number of high-profile corruption scandals impacted on the highest levels of Idris's government.
+In June 1960, Idris issued a public letter in which he condemned this corruption, claiming that bribery and nepotism "will destroy the very existence of the state and its good reputation both at home and abroad".

-On April 26th 1963, King Idris abolished Libya's federal system.
+On April 26, 1963, King Idris abolished Libya's federal system.
 Both the provincial legislative assemblies and the provincial judicial systems were abolished.
 Doing so allowed him to concentrate economic and administrative planning at a centralised national level, and thenceforth all taxes and oil revenues were directed straight to the central government.
 As part of this reform, the "United Kingdom of Libya" was renamed the "Kingdom of Libya".
 This reform was not popular among many of Libya's provinces, which saw their power curtailed.
 According to the historian Dirk Vandewalle, this change was "the single most critical political act during the monarchy's tenure in office".
 The reform handed far greater political power to Idris than he had held previously.
 By the mid-1960s, Idris began to increasingly retreat from active involvement in the country's governance.